xenking/decimal/README.md

 #### Why isn't the API similar to big.Int's?

 big.Int's API is built to reduce the number of memory allocations for maximal performance.
-This makes sense for its use-case, but the trade-off is that the API is awkward and easy to misuse.
+These makes sense for its use-case, but the trade-off is that the API is awkward and easy to misuse.

 For example, to add two big.Ints, you do: `z := new(big.Int).Add(x, y)`.
 A